EmueI/password-manager/README.md

 # 🚧 WORK IN PROGRESS 🚧

 # About the project
  A password manager written entirely in Python with the PySide6 module.
-(Work in progress)